N-mogoi/N-mogoi/README.md

 ## My Philosophy

-Africa does not lack pathogens — it lacks a coordinated system that transforms its vast and underutilised genomic data into a key to help alleviate the imapct of ifnectius diseases on the continent and at the global scale.
+Africa does not lack pathogens — it lacks a coordinated system that transforms its vast and underutilised genomic data into a key to help alleviate the impact of infectious diseases on the continent and at the global scale.

 I focus on building bioinformatics pipelines and data systems that elicit African genomic data to their true value — uncovering the hidden “nugget” within these datasets and enabling AMR surveillance, and research across the continent.